QuTech-Delft/cQASM-spec/README.md

-    addc    a, b -> c, d    # Add a to b, write result to c and carry to d subc    a, b -> c, d    # Subtract b from a, write result to c and carry to d mul     a, b -> c       # Multiply a with b, write to c div     a, b -> c       # Real number division of a by b, write to c idiv    a, b -> c       # Floored division of a by b, write to c mod     a, b -> c       # Integer remainder of a "tdiv" b, write to c
+    addc    a, b -> c, d    # Add a to b, write result to c and carry to d subc    a, b -> c, d    # Subtract b from a, write result to c and carry to d mul     a, b -> c       # Multiply a with b, write to c rcp     a -> b          # Real number division of 1 by a, write to b div     a, b -> c       # Real number division of a by b, write to c idiv    a, b -> c       # Floored division of a by b, write to c mod     a, b -> c       # Integer remainder of a "tdiv" b, write to c